Black America Votes: Baltimore Becomes A Shining Example Of Voter Engagement Around The Country

 Darren McDonald Jr., 41, was excited to vote for the Biden/ Harris ticket because he favored the California Senator early in the Democratic primary process.
 “Harris was my first choice, and I was heartbroken when she originally stepped out of the race.”

 Eleanora “Sandy” Franklin-Forbes had already voted, but she was on hand as a volunteer with the local NAACP, doing voter protection.
 So was Neatrice Holmes, a local volunteer with the advocacy group, Color of Change.
-The ladies stayed busy, scouring the crowd to ensure that elders or the disabled were given seats or moved to the front.
-And while there were a few police officers on hand, they were also on alert for possible voter intimidation.
+The ladies stayed busy, scouring the crowd to ensure that elders especially were given seats or moved to the front.
+And while there were a few police officers on hand, the women were also on alert for possible voter intimidation.

 Indeed, there’ve been rumblings about what could happen depending upon the results.
 “This democracy is fragile and if we’re not careful it might collapse,” said Karsonya Wise Whitehead, Ph.D., associate professor of African and African American Studies at Loyola University Maryland.
 Dr. Kaye, who hosts a popular local talk show on WEAA-FM, ticked off a litany of challenges facing the U.S., from racism to Covid-19 to sharply partisan political divisions.